 - Goodyear welted

-The shoe is partly lined with calfskin down in the toe box, it has a nice Dainite sole, it’s triple stitched along the side and double stitched along the counter.
-The rest of it is single stitched so you can tell it’s durable but it’s not trying too hard.
+Goodyear welted for water resistance and resoleability, the Trench is partly lined with calfskin down in the toe box to give it some structure.
+It’s triple stitched along the vamp, double stitched on the heel, and single stitched everywhere else — so you can tell it’s durable, but it’s not trying too hard.

 Quality control-wise, I had no issues.
-There was no wheeling along the stitches, no loose grain, and no loose threads, although after a week of wearing them I did wind up with a few loose threads by the heel and laces.
-I wasn’t brokenhearted over this though; these are gorgeous boots with rigorous QC.
+There was no wheeling along the stitches and no loose grain to speak of, which is extremely rare with Chromexcel leather.
+After a week of wear them I did wind up with a few loose threads by the heel and laces, but those are easy to burn off with a lighter.
+Oak Street is clearly serious about quality control.

 - Natural Chromexcel®